HPSCTerrSys/eCLM_static_file_workflow/README.md

 First, we need to create a gridfile that describes our simulation domain.

-At the moment SCRIP generation from **curvilinear grids** is easiest with NCL.
+At the moment SCRIP generation from **curvilinear grids** can be done and is tested to work with the NCAR Command Language (NCL), even though it is [deprecated](https://www.ncl.ucar.edu/open_letter_to_ncl_users.shtml).
+NCL can be installed through Conda.
+If you have no Conda yet on your system, you can install it, including the conda-forge channel, following [this guide](https://github.com/conda-forge/miniforge?tab=readme-ov-file#unix-like-platforms-macos--linux).
+Then follow [this guide](https://yonsci.github.io/yon_academic/portfolio/portfolio-9/#installing-ncl) to install NCL.
 The repository contains the NCL-script [`produce_scrip_from_griddata.ncl`](mkmapgrids/produce_scrip_from_griddata.ncl) that can create a SCRIP file from a netCDF that contains the lat- and lon-center coordinates.
 It is not necessary to provide the corners because the internal routine of NCL seems to calculate them correctly for the later steps.
 Adapt the input in `produce_scrip_from_griddata.ncl` to your gridfile and execute: